-Tutorial classes will usually begin in the second week of each semester.
+Tutorial classes will usually begin in the second week of each semester, unless otherwise specified on the web page for the unit.

 4.5.
 Webpages, Noticeboards and Pigeonholes

 Important notices will be displayed on the Intermediate Mathematics webpage and on the unit of study webpages.